Braden Medicare Insurance' Top 10 Most Frequently Asked Questions About Medicare

 Technically no, you do not have to do anything you do not want to do, however; if you do not choose to enroll in a Medicare Part D Prescription Drug plan within 63 days of your turning 65 or joining Medicare Part B, you could be subject to a 1% penalty which is about .39 cents per month for each month you went without a Part D plan, and that is not the worst part, this Part D penalty never goes away, so someone who blew off getting a Part D plan for say 2 years would pay about .39 x 24 Months meaning they would owe $9.36 in a Part D Penalty for as long as they are enrolled in a Part D plan.

-Under Medicare some Vaccines are accounted for using Medicare Part B while others are only covered through Part D. Ask your Broker or call the Member Services Number on the back of your Medicare Supplement or Medicare Advantage Card to be sure.
+Under Medicare, some Vaccines are billed under Medicare Part B. In contrast, others are only covered through Part D. Ask your Broker or call the Member Services Number on the back of your Medicare Supplement or Medicare Advantage Card to be sure.

 WHAT IS AND WHEN IS THE MEDICARE AEP (ANNUAL ENROLLMENT PERIOD)?

-During the period from October 15th - December 7th you can choose a new Prescription Drug Plan for the next year (Beginning on January 1st), you can change your Medicare Advantage Plan or decide to stay with your current Medicare Advantage plan if it is still available.
+From October 15th to December 7th, you can choose a new Prescription Drug Plan for the next year (Beginning on January 1st), change your Medicare Advantage Plan, or stay with your current Medicare Advantage plan if it is still available.
 Your new plan will go into effect on January 1st.
 If you have a Medigap or Medicare Supplement plan, you do not need to do anything during the Annual Enrollment period.

 DO I HAVE TO CHANGE MY MEDICARE SUPPLEMENT EVERY YEAR?

-No, once you have a Medicare Supplement Plan your plan will never cancel or lose as long as you are making your monthly premium payments.
-And, Medicare Supplement plans can be changed any day of the year, there are no special periods to deal with if you have a Medicare Supplement.
-However, anytime you decide to switch or change your Medicare Supplement plan after your initial Guaranteed Issue period, you will have to answer Medical questions and be subjected to Medical Underwriting.
+No. Once you have a Medicare Supplement Plan, it will never cancel or lapse as long as you make your monthly premium payments.
+And, Medicare Supplement plans can be changed any day of the year; there are no special periods to deal with if you have a Medicare Supplement.
+However, if you switch your Medicare Supplement plan after your initial Guaranteed Issue period, you will be required to answer Medical questions and undergo medical underwriting.

 WHAT IS NOT COVERED BY MEDICARE?